CuteWaterBeary/AvatarModifyTools/Assets/HhotateA/MeshModifyTool/Readme.md

 - Power : Strength of push/pull (-1 push, +1 push)
 - Width : The range of influence of the edit from the click point.
-- Strengh : Smoothness of the deformation within the range (1≧smooth, 1≦uniform)
+- Strengh : Smoothness of the deformation within the range (1 ≧ smooth, 1 ≦ uniform)

 - Mirror(x,y,z) : Edit symmetrically along x(y,z) axis.